dribdat/dribdat/USAGE.md

 ## Why should we use dribdat?

-Hackathons are a playground for creative individuals, and events which focus on sustainable solutions need to encourage good documentation and evaluation.
-Dribdat is used in hackathon series that involve a diverse user base, in particular those of the Swiss NGO [Opendata.ch](https://opendata.ch/events/) - in fact, the platform was built by this community.
-This open source platform has developed over time into a unique solution to such needs, and every contribution helps to assure the future development of this project.
+Creative collaborative events are a playground for creative individuals, and events which focus on sustainable solutions need to encourage good documentation and evaluation.
+Developed and used for hackathon series, dribdat is designed to involve a diverse user base - in particular those of the Swiss NGO [Opendata.ch](https://opendata.ch/events/).
+This open source platform built by a community for its own needs has developed over time into a unique solution that is used for a wide variety of events, and every contribution helps to assure the future development of this project.

-And also, as you are such a very cool person, amazing experiences and lasting friendships will emerge from your use of dribdat.
-Word.

 ## How do I use this effectively?

 Once you've signed up for a challenge, found a team and joined a group channel, you will soon start brainstorming daring and innovative solutions.
 Use dribdat to keep a notebook, post updates about your team's progress, accelerate your collaboration efforts and get ahead of the game to rock your pitch at the end.

-Having a readable, regularly updated overview of what your team is working on is your secret weapon in hackathons.
+Having a readable, regularly updated overview of what your team is working on is your secret weapon in collaborative projects.
 Remember to release early, release often, and use the power of evaluation for quick feedback to your experiments.
 Then rock that stage with your results!

 ## What are the steps for users?